PressClub USA · Article.

 In 2016, the BMW Group sold approximately 2.367 million cars and 145,000 motorcycles worldwide.
 The profit before tax was approximately € 9.67 billion on revenues amounting to € 94.16 billion.
 As of 31 December 2016, the BMW Group had a workforce of 124,729 employees.

 The success of the BMW Group has always been based on long-term thinking and responsible action.
 The company has therefore established ecological and social sustainability throughout the value chain, comprehensive product responsibility and a clear commitment to conserving resources as an integral part of its strategy.

 Article Offline Attachments.

-Success story BMW Group Plant Spartanburg PDF, EN-US, 123.86 KB
+Success story BMW Group Plant Spartanburg PDF, EN, 123.86 KB

 Factsheet BMW Group Plant Spartanburg PDF, EN, 147.11 KB